normai/canvasgear/readme.md

 ### Quickstart

 Copy [`canvasgear.js`](./canvasgear.js) and [`canvasgearexcanvas.js`](./canvasgearexcanvas.js)
 to your web folder.

-Then add the following ingredients into your HTML file :
+Then put the following ingredients into your HTML file :

 ```
 <!DOCTYPE HTML>